codeforamerica/form-flow/README.md

 SSN inputs also have an optional `placeholder` parameter which can be passed to provide a placeholder.

-A convenience live template for date's is provided through `cfa:inputSSN`.
+A convenience live template for SSN inputs is provided through `cfa:inputSSN`.

 ### Money